eddelbuettel/duckdb-mlpack/README.md

 ### From the duckdb community extension

-This is currently supported on Linux only, adding macOS should be easy once we take care of a small and known pothole related to the `cereal` library build under newer compilers.
+This is currently supported on Linux and macOS.
+It should be possible to add wasm and windows.

 ```sql
 D install mlpack from community;   # once per duckdb version use